alenteria/rails-angular4/README.md

-# Single Page App CMS in Ruby on rails with Twitter bootstrap 3 and Angular 4
+# Bootstrap Ruby on rails & Angular 4

 This README would normally document whatever steps are necessary to get the application up and running.